uc-cdis/guppy/doc/queries.md

 ```

 #### 4.2.
 Missing Aggregation
 Missing aggregation also returns histogram for a single `field` an array of fields.
-It means for each of the `key`s of the single `field`, how many elements from the array of fields is missing from it.
+It means for each of the `key` of the single `field`, how many elements from the array of fields is missing from it.
 Results are wrapped by keywords `field` and `count`, example:

 ```
 query ($nestedAggFields: JSON) {